philmcnamara/intranet_db/README.md

-# Django-based web app for managing the lab collections and orders of the Ulrich lab @ IMB Mainz
+# Django-based web app for managing the lab collections and orders of the Baumann Lab @ IMB Mainz

-This is a web app for managing the lab collections and orders of the Ulrich lab @ IMB Mainz.
+This is a web app for managing the lab collections and orders of the Baumann lab @ IMB Mainz.
 It is based on a heavily customised Django admin site.

 If you want to use this app as is, you will need to set up a SnapGene server (free for academic use, see <https://www.snapgene.com/academics/snapgene-server/>) and include a file called private_settings.py in the django_project folder that contains the following variables (amend as appropriate!)